awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_esp32-s2.md

    and configure the AWS CLI with your AWS access key ID, secret access key, and default AWS Region\.
 For more information, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.

 1. Use the following command to install the AWS SDK for Python \(boto3\):
-   + On Windows, in the mingw32 environment, run
+   + On Windows, in the "Command" or "ESP\-IDF 4\.x CMD" app,  run

      ```
      easy_install boto3